kkaur89/PROJECT-FOUR/README.md

 ## Key Learnings

 - I'm really glad that I decided to pair code as I gained further experience in coding alongside someone else which I believe will help me when working in industry.
-It is important to understand and adapt to how everyone works as that will help to work as part of a team.
+It is important to understand and adapt to how everyone works which is essential when working as part of a team.
 - My own progression and learning journey.
-I still have so much to learn but have achieved so much in the past 12 weeks, and I have learnt from every hurdle and mistake made on this project as well the course.
+I still have so much to learn but have achieved so much in the past 12 weeks, and I have learned from every hurdle and mistake made on this project as well the course.